google-research/vision_transformer/README.md

 https://google-research.github.io/vision_transformer/lit/

-And finally a Colab to use the much larger JAX models with both image and text
+And finally a Colab to use the JAX models with both image and text encoders:
-encoders:

 https://colab.research.google.com/github/google-research/vision_transformer/blob/main/lit.ipynb

+Note that none of above models support multi-lingual inputs yet, but we're working on publishing such models and will update this repository once they become available.

 ## Running on cloud